Muirfield/bad-plugins/SpawnMgr/README.md

 * spawnmgr.receive.armor: allows to receive armor when you spawn
 * spawnmgr.receive.items: allows to receive items when you spawn
+* spawnmgr.receive.nestegg: allows to receive items when you register to SimpleAuth
 * spawnmgr.keepinv: allows player to keep inventory
 * spawnmgr.nodrops: players with this permission do not drop items on death
 * spawnmgr.spawnmode: player will follow spawn-control setting